In this tutorial, we will show you how to dynamically add a watermark to an image using PHP.

 - We loaded our transparent watermark by using the PHP function imagecreatefrompng.
 If our watermark image was a JPEG file, then we would have to use the imagecreatefromjpeg function instead.

 - After that, we loaded the image of our dog using imagecreatefromjpeg.
 Why?
 Because it’s a JPEG!

 - We then set the margins.
 In this case, we’ve set it to 15 pixels on both $marginSide and $marginBottom.
 This means that our watermark will be 15 pixels from the bottom and 15 pixels from the side.
 If you would prefer to “squish it” further into the corner, then you will need to reduce these margin numbers.
-If you would to add more padding, then you will need to increase these numbers.
+If you would like to add more padding, then you will need to increase these numbers.

 - Using the imagesx and imagesy functions, we got the width and height of both of our images.
 This is important as we will use these values to calculate where the watermark will be placed.
-The imagesx function returns the width of the image in pixels and imagesy returns the height of the image.
+The imagesx function returns the width of the image in pixels, and imagesy returns the height of the image.

-- We then worked out where our watermark will be placed on the image.
+- We then figured out where our watermark should be placed on the image.
 In this case, we want to place it in the bottom right-hand corner.
 To work out the X value, we subtracted the width of the watermark and the $marginSide value from the total width of the image.
 Similiarily, we figured out the destination y-coordinate value by subtracting the height of the watermark and the $marginBottom value from the total height of the image.

 - Using the coordinate values that we calculated above, we then copied the watermark over onto our image by using the PHP function imagecopy.